adinasarapu/adinasarapu.github.io/_brain/2024-movement-disorders.md

 |                                | Restless Legs Syndrome (RLS)    | A condition characterized by an uncontrollable urge to move the legs, often accompanied by uncomfortable sensations.          |
 |                                | Cerebral Palsy                 | A group of disorders that affect movement and muscle tone, often caused by brain damage during early development.             |

-This classification highlights the differences between neurodegenerative disorders, which involve progressive degeneration of neurons, and non-neurodegenerative disorders, which may result from various causes and may not lead to progressive neuronal loss.

 Here’s a table summarizing the molecular differences between Dystonia and Parkinson's disease: